piyushr147/springBoot/java.md

     Now that dynamic(html,css) content can be send through servlet but we don't prefer this because it becomes bulky which would make it more time taking, instead we use JSPs (java servlet pages), servlets do their processing part and send the data to jsp where data is populated inside html pages and rendered to the client side.

 # NOTE
     Normally to run a spring project we need a war file which has to be kept inside out externally downloaded tomcat, which is a server that runs out project but spring boot comes an embedded tomcat which creates the server and runs our jar file which starts our project.

 # MVC
     model,view,controller
-    so what happens is for eg a client asks for a page with dynamic content in our web application, so this request goes to the controller which is a servlet, this servlet fetched data from the model(database) and sends the data(object) to the view which might be react,angular or a jsp, this data gets populated inside the view which is sended as a response to the client where the html page is shown.
+    so what happens is for eg a client asks for a page with dynamic content in our web application, so this request goes to the controller which is a servlet, this servlet fetches data from the model(database) and sends the data(object) to the view which might be react,angular or a jsp, this data gets populated inside the view which is sended as a response to the client where the html page is shown.

 # Controller
     The @Controller annotation used in spring boot is used to tell the spring framework that this is a servlet.

 # NOTE
     Tomcat server does not work on jsp directly instead what it does is it converts the jsp into a servlet so that it can work with it, to convert it we use a dependency called tomcat jasper.

 # Model
     Model is an Interface in the spring core package under com.springframework.ui is used for transferring the data or attributes from our business logic to the rendering view pages.
 Its primary use is to add attributes to the model and can be simply viewed and accessed similar to the java.util.Map Interface.

 # @ModelAttribute
     The @ModelAttribute annotation in Spring MVC serves multiple roles, providing a robust solution for data mapping between a client's request and the server's model object.
-This annotation can be applied to method parameters, method return types, or even methods themselves
-    At its core, @ModelAttribute is designed for binding form data, query parameters, or even attributes in the session to Java objects.
+This annotation can be applied to method parameters, method return types, or even methods themselves At its core, @ModelAttribute is designed for binding form data, query parameters, or even attributes in the session to Java objects.
 In simple terms, it binds an HTML form's input fields to the properties of a Java object.
-This is highly beneficial when dealing with forms that contain a large number of fields, as it eliminates the need to manually extract each form parameter.
+This is highly beneficial when dealing with forms that contain a large number of sfields, as it eliminates the need to manually extract each form parameter.

     @RequestMapping("/addAlien")
     public ModelAndView add(@ModelAttribute("alien1") Alien alien, ModelAndView mav){